Mouse Nuts Mattered To Tesla's Q3 Profitability

 The Model X has not been in production long enough to make the graph meaningful.
 However, the Model S is in its fourth year of production, so the numbers tell a story:

 During the second half of 2016, Tesla used incentives and discounting to prod Model S sales.
-It can do more of that in 2017, and perhaps improve the delivery numbers.
+The company can do more of that in 2017, and perhaps improve the delivery numbers.
 But I doubt it can improve them by much.

 The Model S has always lost money.
 And it will continue to lose money.